beejjorgensen/cs344_curriculum/week01/project-1.md

 43392 catman
 ```

-Each step of the pipeline take the output from the previous step as
+Each step of the pipeline takes the output from the previous step as
 input.
 And it and gives its output to the next step as input.
 You can
 use this to powerfully transform data.